-Online inertia is determined from time-sequential market modelling generation dispatch outcomes.
-These are post-processed to also include inertia from synchronous condensers, as well as consideration for FFR from new batteries40.
-This is compared to the local regional inertia requirements prior to assessing any need for additional inertia services.
+Projected online inertia is determined from time-sequential market modelling generation dispatch outcomes.
+These are post-processed to also include inertia from synchronous condensers, as well as consideration for FFR from new batteries43.
+This is compared to the local regional inertia requirements44 prior to assessing any need for additional inertia services.
 If new interconnectors are built between regions, the need for local inertia services based on existing requirements is considered to be eliminated.